What Is a Pain Journal and How Can It Help Your Personal Injury Case?

 You will also want to keep track of information regarding your injuries.
 Try to answer these questions throughout your journal entries:

-• What injuries you sustained
+• What injuries have you sustained?

-• When you first noticed symptoms
+• When did you first notice symptoms?

-• What symptoms you are having
+• What symptoms you are having?

 • The dates of your medical treatments